input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/operate/run-signer-node.md

 - accept incoming traffic originating from the internal IP of the block-producing machine
 - accept incoming traffic directed to the listening port of the proxy
 - accept incoming HTTPS traffic proxied to `mithril.network` domain hosts
-- anonymize completely the traffic and avoid disclosing any information about the block-producing machine
+- anonymize the traffic completely and avoid disclosing any information about the block-producing machine
-- deny all other traffic
+- deny all other traffic.

 :::info